- Top three

 Firstly, the broil King Regal 500 is built like a locomotive and made almost entirely from 2mm thick 14 gauge steel.
 And yet despite the weight (135kgs), it was one of the easiest barbecue smokers to build.

-The Regal 500 comes with acres of grilling estate – 865 square inches including the porcelain-coated warming rack.
+The Regal 500 comes with 865 square inches of grilling estate, including the porcelain-coated warming rack.
 The main 625 square-inch cast iron cooking grate is divided into five separate sections for easy removal when cleaning.
-Mind, cleaning is something you may not have to do a lot of because the Regal 500 has a fire pot cleaning agitator that empties the burnt ashes into a container.
+Mind, cleaning is something you may not have to do that much because the Regal 500 has a fire pot cleaning agitator that empties the burnt ashes into a container.
 This is an extremely handy feature because with most other pellet smokers you have to remove the grill plate and baffle and reach for a cordless vac to suck up all the pellet dust.
 The Regal also ships with a full rotisserie set, including the motor.
 The large pellet hopper, meanwhile, will accommodate a whole 9kg bag of pellets.

-This model’s control panel is one of the biggest on the market.
-The lettering on the LED display is large enough to check the running temperature from the other side of the patio.
-The controller also produces consistent temperatures that rarely fluctuate, even during long, methodical smoking sessions of seven hours and more.
+This model’s control panel is one of the biggest on the market and the lettering on the LED display is large enough to check the running temperature from the other side of the patio.
+The controller also produces consistent temperatures that rarely fluctuate, even during long, methodical smoking sessions of several hours.

-If you’re in the market for a sterling pellet smoker that performs admirably whether it’s low-and-slow-smoking or fast-and-loose grilling, this model ticks all the right boxes.
+If you’re hunting for a pellet smoker that performs admirably well whether it’s low-and-slow-smoking or fast-and-loose grilling, this model ticks all the right boxes and then some.

 Get more information about this top smoker in T3's Broil King Regal 500 review